 FreshDirect has the highest sales per customer

-FreshDirect has the highest sales per customer among the chosen competitive set.
+FreshDirect has the highest sales per customer among these grocery delivery companies.
 In Q2 2021, customers spent an average of $1,087 with FreshDirect, nearly twice the average for Walmart Grocery.
 A few potential factors that may affect each company’s average sales per customer are the minimum delivery amounts per order, whether the service offers pickup or delivery, and different delivery and service fees.
 Some platforms also offer subscription services that offer free or discounted delivery.
 Another potential reason for FreshDirect’s higher sales per customer is that its operations are limited to a few areas in the Northeast, including New York, where groceries tend to be more expensive.
 New York was also a hotspot early on in the pandemic.
 By contrast, most of the other grocery delivery companies operate nationwide.

 Prior to Q2 2020, Instacart had the lowest quarterly sales per customer among its competitors.
 However, Walmart Grocery has had the lowest quarterly sales per customer since Q2 2020.
 Between Q1 2020 and Q2 2020, Instacart’s sales per customer increased 69 percent while Walmart’s only increased 9 percent.
 But Walmart is quickly closing the gap.
 In Q2 2021, Instacart’s average sales per customer was $602 while Walmart’s was $565.